 The College's approach to Safer Recruitment is included in the Recruitment & Selection Policy.
-The college will undertake online searches prior to shortlisting.
-Shortlisted candidates are informed of this.
-(KCSiE 2023, Para 221).
+(KCSiE 2024).

 Please see Appendix N

 Public Interest disclosure

 The Public Interest Disclosure Act Updated 2020, protects workers from detrimental treatment or victimisation from their employer if, in the public interest, they blow the whistle on wrongdoing.
 Staff should refer to Appendix P - Allegations and Whistleblowing and can also use the NSPCC whistle-blowing helpline number 0800 028 0285, if required.